dpoetzsch/keyman/README.md

 ./deploy.sh zip
 ```

+## Releasing

+1. Update the version number in `metadata.json`
+2. Create a bundle: `./deploy.sh zip`
+3. Upload to `extensions.gnome.org`

 ## Useful links

 * A collection of useful tips and links for developing gnome shell extensions: [http://stackoverflow.com/a/13315324/3594403]()